| ·

 to encrypt data for ransom,

-or to load and run the attacker's code
+or to load and run the attacker's code,

-to use the target's cpu and network bandwidth
+or to use the target's cpu and network bandwidth

-for further scans of other systems.
+for spam-generation, crypto-mining or for further scans of other systems.

 Note that for at least one of the systems carrying this text,